MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-channel-group-tab.md

 ### Preview your app in Teams

-1. Select **Preview in Teams** from the Developer Portal toolbar.
-The Developer Portal informs you that your app is sideloaded successfully.

-1. The **Add** page appears for your app in Teams.
+1. Select **Preview in Teams** from the Developer Portal toolbar, Developer Portal informs you that your app is sideloaded successfully.
+The **Add** page appears for your app in Teams.

 1. Select **Add to team** to Set up the tab in a team.
 Configure your tab and select **Save**.
 Your tab is now available in Teams.